pharpend/desbot/README.md

 ## Things to do

-I'm too lazy to open a new GitHub
+I'm too lazy to open a new GitHub issue for each of these.

 * Desbot needs to display type information when queried with `:t` or `:type`
 * Desbot needs to display kind information when queried with `:k` or `:kind`